bassamanator/Sovol-SV06-firmware/README.md

 ##### When does beeping occur?

-The printer will beep upon:
+If you have a beeper pin set in your `printer.cfg`, the printer will beep upon:
 - Filament runout.
 - Filament change/`M600`.
 - Upon `PRINT_END`.
 - `MECHANICAL_GANTRY_CALIBRATION`/`G34`.

-##### How do I disable beeping?
+##### How do I disable/enable beeping?

 Make the following changes according to your needs.
-All beeping will be disabled *except* during gantry calibration.

 | File | `cfgs/misc-macros.cfg` |
 | - | - |